ykjit/yk/src/tech/pipeline.md

 For this mapping to be correct we rely on LLVM not re-ordering blocks, thus for now, ykrustc compiles programs without optimisations.

+SIR traces are "trimmed", to remove unnecessary blocks.
+These blocks correspond with the routines used to start and stop tracing, which themselves get partially traced.

 ## TIR Traces

 Once Yorick has a SIR trace, it converts it to a TIR trace by: